 Table 18 summarizes sales by type of home care coverage.
 Historically, the WS market sold few policies with a home care maximum equal to the facility maximum.
-But with increasing emphasis on home care and simplicity, that difference faded.
-Yet, in 2020, there was a small drop in WS sales with a 100 percent home care benefit.
+However, with increasing emphasis on home care and simplicity, that difference faded.

-Table 18 also shows that monthly determination dominates the NWS market, but daily determination still dominates the WS market.
-The particularly low 2020 monthly determination percentage in the WS was caused primarily by a change in distribution of WS sales among participants.
+Table 18 also shows that monthly determination dominates both markets.
+The low 2020 monthly determination percentage in the WS was caused primarily by a change in distribution of WS sales among participants.

 Many WS products embed a “partial cash alternative” feature (which allow claimants, in lieu of any other benefit that month, to use approximately 1/3 of their benefit for whatever purpose they wish, with the balance extending the benefit period) or a small informal care benefit.

 We thank insurance company staff for submitting the data and responding to questions promptly.
-We also thank Sophie Fosdick, Margaret Liang, Nicole Gaspar, and Alex Geanous of Milliman for managing the data expertly.
+We also thank Sophia Fosdick, Rachelle Jacobs, and Zane Truesdell of Milliman for managing the data expertly.

 We reviewed data for reasonableness.
 Nonetheless, we cannot assure that all data is accurate.